-Customize a Florida commercial lease agreement (above) and read further about required disclosures in Florida, optional addendums by business type, and what Florida landlord tenant laws apply to commercial lease agreements.
+Grab our free sample or generate an official Florida commercial lease agreement.
+Read further about different types of commercial leases, optional terms to consider and what Florida landlord tenant laws apply to commercial lease agreements.

 A commercial lease agreement is a binding contract that is often used between a landlord and a business owner.
 It allows the tenant to rent the property without having issues, and if there are rules that the landlord wants the tenant to agree to, they should also be discussed in the agreement and signed.